mwthink/dropPoint/Installation.md

 The script will create a hidden service directory, add the appropriate entry to your torrc file and call home to your reporting server to notify that deployment was successful

 #### Control
 To install the control package, simply move the PHP files/folders to your web server directory.
-Set the base dir to the 'public' folder
+Set the base dir to the 'public' folder and follow the setup instructions upon first load
-You will need to setup an SQLite database named database.db inside the admin/lib/ folder with the appropriate tables (An installer is underway to automate this process)